CoShare: An Efficient Approach for Redundancy Allocation in NFV: Placement of Backup NF Instances

 \subsection{Estimating Numbers of Backup NF Instances}

 The number of backup instances for each NF, needed to satisfy the service availability requirements of flows, is influenced by several factors, such as the availability and length of the primary chains and the availability and capacity of the NF instances, in addition to their availability requirements.
 In addition, flows with higher availability requirements might need more than one backup chain while lower service availability requirements may be fulfilled with only one backup chain~\cite{herker2015data, fan2017carrier,woldeyohannes2019towards}.
-Further due to the heterogeneity in node availability, instance availability, and service availability requirements of flows, finding the numbers of backup NF instances required is not trivial.
+Further due to the heterogeneity in node availability, instance availability, and service availability requirements of flows, finding the needed numbers of backup NF instances is not trivial.
+In CoShare, we use the following approach to estimate such numbers.

-In CoShare, we use the following approach to ``roughly'' estimate such numbers.
 Specifically, we first estimate the number of backup chains needed to fulfill the availability requirement of flows in each class, based on which, the number of needed backup instances is then calculated.
-For the former, the estimation assumes that each NF instance is hosted at a different node and the backup chains and the primary chain paths are disjoined.
+For the former, the estimation assumes that each NF instance is hosted at a different node and the backup chains and the primary chain are node disjoined.
 Then, the number of needed backup chains for a flow in class $c$, denoted as $h_c$, is estimated as:

 with